 The beauty of a raised bed is that you get to control the soil completely.
 Don’t just fill it with dirt from your yard.
 The best soil for a thriving vegetable garden is a balanced mix that provides nutrients, retains moisture, and allows for good drainage.
 A classic recipe is one-third topsoil, one-third compost, and one-third an aeration element like perlite or vermiculite.
 The compost provides rich nutrients to feed your plants, while the topsoil gives it structure.
 Perlite keeps the soil from becoming compacted, ensuring roots can get the oxygen they need.

-Fill Your Bed the Right Way
+How to Fill Your Raised Bed the Smart Way

 Filling your bed correctly helps ensure your plants have a stable, moisture-retentive environment to grow in.
 Since raised beds tend to drain faster than in-ground gardens, you want to avoid parched soil.
 You can start by adding a bottom layer of organic materials like straw, leaves, or small twigs.
 This method, sometimes called Hugelkultur, helps retain moisture deep down and saves you money on soil.
 Add your main soil mix on top, watering it gently as you go.
 This helps the soil settle and removes any large air pockets, giving your plant roots a solid place to anchor.